Skip to content

 Reviewed by: Andy Tagg

-Article 4 – Gentamicin Pharmacokinetics and Monitoring in Pedatric Patients with Febrile Neutropenia
+Article 4 – Gentamicin Monitoring in Paediatric Patients with Febrile Neutropenia

 What’s it about?

 The authors describe gentamicin pharmacokinetics in a population of 69 children with febrile neutropenia.
-For a total of 121 doses, the gentamicin AUC & Cmax was assessed to identify if the currently recommended dosing was achieving pre-defined targets.
-This is important given the risks of ototoxicity and neurotoxicity with higher peaks & concentrations, respectively, compared to the need for attaining clinical efficacy with adequate dosage.
+For 121 doses, the gentamicin AUC and Cmax were assessed to identify if the currently recommended dosing achieved pre-defined targets.
+This is important given the risks of ototoxicity and neurotoxicity with higher peaks and concentrations compared to the need for attaining clinical efficacy with adequate dosage.

 Why does it matter?